rollerworks/search/UPGRADE.md

 pass `true` to `ValuesGroup::hasErrors()` to traverse the deeper error-state of all nested groups.

+### Values

+* Value objects `Compare`, `SingleValue`, `Range`, `PatternMatch` are now marked as final and made immutable.
+To change a value, remove the original at the index and add the new value object to the ValuesBag.

+* `PatternMatch::getViewValue()` was removed as this value-type has no view version.

+* All view-values are casted to strings now;
+  When no view value is provided the "normalized" value must support casting to a string!

 ## Upgrade from 1.0.0-beta2 to 1.0.0-beta3

 RollerworksSearch is split to multiple smaller packages,